alexyuly/ViewScript-Runtime/README.md

 }
 ```

-#### 🧑‍🏭 Define a view that renders and controls aspects of a data model:
+#### 🧑‍🏭 Define a view that uses a data model to render a simple user interface:

 ```
 View TodoItemView {